-Nicholas Mandros, Regional Coordinator, Northwest Ohio, September 29, 2017
+Nicholas Mandros, Regional Director, Northwest Ohio, September 29, 2017

 Over the weekend, the Toledo Rowing Club hosted the 32nd annual “Frogtown Regatta” on the Maumee River in downtown Toledo.
 Toledo was given the nickname “Frog Town” because the area was once part of the great black swamp.
 Over 1,200 rowers from six different states competed in slimey, green, toxic water just days after the local health department announced a “recreational contact advisory.”

 In the face of this warning, these athletes rowed on, carving their oars into the green as they went.
 Even though teams were notified ahead of time regarding the health department’s contact advisory, they still held the race.
 The organizers took an extra step to set up showers with clean water so participants could wash algae off if they happened to make contact.

 You see, Toledo is no stranger to the algae monster.
 In the 60 days since the first of August, the City of Toledo’s water treatment plant alerted customers of potential drinking water concerns by changing their alert system from “clear” to “watch” on three different occasions.
 Toledo’s nearest Lake Erie beach at Maumee Bay State Park has posted swimming advisories for a total of 49 days.
 The Toledo Blade has published 51 separate articles regarding the impact of toxic algae on the environment and to the Toledo community.
 These water alerts are not new to the people of Toledo.